Dr Adam Tyson

 Profile

 I joined the School of Politics and International Studies in 2011 after working for universities in Canada, Indonesia and Malaysia.
-Drawing on my international experience, I am currently involved in a number of interdisciplinary research projects with colleagues in the UK as well as the Asia Pacific, and I am responsible for the POLIS internationalisation agenda that builds research and education links with partners overseas.
+Drawing on my international experience, I am currently involved in a number of interdisciplinary research projects with colleagues in the UK as well as the Asia Pacific.
+I am responsible for delivering the Faculty of Social Sciences international strategy that prioritises equitable and dynamic research and educational partnerships.
+Our vision is to change the world for the good of all.

-My primary research agenda is to investigate the ways in which political actors test the limits of the permissible in both democratic and non-democratic settings.
+My primary research agenda is to investigate political transitions in democratic and non-democratic settings.
 I am interested in the subvarieties of contentious politics, and my publications are based on empirical field research in countries such as democratic Indonesia and autocratic China.
-In recent years I have applied this research agenda to such diverse topics as the visual arts, ethnic conflicts and vigilantism, land claims and political ecology, and blasphemy and the sacred sphere.
+In recent years I have applied this research agenda to such diverse topics as the visual arts, ethnic conflicts and vigilantism, land claims and political ecology, and blasphemy laws.

 Responsibilities